akwiatkowski/technical_graph/README.md

 where:

 * layer_data - Array of Hashes, like [{:x => 0, :y => 0}, {:x => 1, :y => 1}, ...]
-* layer_params - Hash of other parameters, all parameters will be described later.
+* layer_params - Hash of other parameters, all parameters are described later.

 3. Render graph